apache/apisix/doc/discovery/consul_kv.md

 }
 ```

-More usage you can find in `apisix/t/discovery/consul_kv.t` file.
+You could find more usage in the `apisix/t/discovery/consul_kv.t` file.

 ## Debugging API